Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-2.md

-# Lesson 2 — Introduction to TypeScript for Libraries
+# Lesson 2 — TypeScript for Libraries (2:45 Session)

 ## Overview

-In this lesson you will begin using **TypeScript** to describe and enforce how functions behave.
+In this lesson you will learn how to use **TypeScript** to describe how functions behave, and apply these ideas to designing reusable library code.

-TypeScript adds **types** to JavaScript.
-These types help clarify what a function expects and what it returns.
-This is especially important when building libraries used by other developers.

-In this lesson you will:

-- review pure vs impure functions
-- learn core TypeScript types
-- understand function types and callbacks
-- learn the basics of generics
-- apply these ideas in a design activity and lab
+You will work in pairs throughout the lesson.
+Expect to discuss, write code, and compare ideas.

 ---